Softmotions/autark/README.md

 During the `init` phase, the following steps occur:

 - Autark build script files are parsed.
-- Initialization logic for rules is executed in sequence.
+- Initialization logic for rules is executed in sequence so it makes sence order of `set`, `check`, `if` rules build script.
-  The rules `if`, `include`, `foreach`, and `in-sources` are executed first, followed by all other rules.
 - Based on the current state of variables, **tree shaking** is applied to the syntax tree of the overall Autark build script.
   As a result, all conditional `if` rules and certain helper rules such as `in-source` and `foreach`